How Businesses Can Develop Their Own Emergency Alert System

 3. Do your homework

 Request demos and free trials to get a real taste of what solutions are out there.
-Business leaders, finance, IT, and other key stakeholders will want to compare features, benefits, and cost of multiple software products.
+Business leaders, finance, IT, and other key stakeholders will want to compare features, benefits, and costs of multiple software products.
 Seeing how the software works in your environment will help reduce surprises and demonstrate its ease of use, features, accessibility, and how well it integrates with existing systems.
 The ideal software will be easy to set up so it can be used quickly with little training required.

 4. Include ROI in your metrics